JK-A2023/text_based_game/README.md

       2. This will NOT end your round

+5. To play, cd into classes, and run `python game.py`

-5. Enjoy :) Please let me know of any bugs you find / improvements to make.
+6. Enjoy :) Please let me know of any bugs you find / improvements to make.
 Thank you!